 3. Learn from the inside

 Regardless of when you decide to start your business, there's always value in taking some time to learn from more seasoned professionals.
-Working for someone else for a short time can help you build an extensive list of contacts, pick up best practices and learn from some of the leaders in your industry.
+Working for someone else for a short time can help you build an extensive list of contacts, pick up best practices and learn from leaders in your industry.

 Additionally, gaining experience in a variety of companies and work environments may help you refine your own ideas about what exactly you want to accomplish.